matthias-reis/aithir.de/_content/storylines/elements-earth.md

 area that was lit by a suitably dimmed but still bright enough spotlight.

 The O'Clares slowly calmed down.
 They formed a semi-circle around the box.
-Only Juliette, Ruth and Paul stood directly next to the dirty, wooden cube.
-Paul opened some locks and fiddled with the fixing mechanism for a while like a magician preparing his trick.
+Only Juliette, Ruth and Frank stood directly next to the dirty, wooden cube.
+Dirty Frank opened some locks and fiddled with the fixing mechanism for a while like a magician preparing his trick.
 The audience reacted with tensioning silence.
 The scholars on one side and the wild bunch on the other.